 And here are the reasons why:

-The choice of 16 bit as color depth will allow you to retain smooth gradients during all kinds of image manipulations and when printing.
+Regarding the color depth of 16 bit: especially when working with larger color spaces like ProPhoto RGB, the choice of 16 bit will allow you to retain smooth gradients during all kinds of image manipulations and when printing.
 Similar to the color space this choice allows you to go through your workflow with the least loss of information possible.
 To send images to the PRO-1000 in 16 bit you need to use the XPS driver instead of the standard driver.
 When you install the XPS driver, it will show up as a separate printer in Windows, which you then can choose in the printer dialogue of Lightroom.

 For further reading on color spaces I recommend the following two articles: